 There is a common misconception that chiggers are bugs that burrow under your skin and suck your blood.
 I grew up believing this falsehood.
 Chiggers are tiny little mites and they do not crawl into your skin.
 They have six little legs and live in grassy, weedy, or wooded areas.
 They’re kind of like miniature ticks.
 Chiggers also like to bite you and just hang on, but because of their size people generally end up killing them or brushing them off when they itch the bites.
 They don’t get a very filling meal when they feast on humans.
 They don’t suck your blood either.
 They inject you with their saliva, which liquefies your flesh, and then they suck it back up.
-Yum!
+Delicious!
 If you’ve got chigger bites, you’ll be very itchy and have little red bumps or hives on your skin where you were bitten.
 Although it’ll go away in time, treatment will help alleviate itching and avoid infection.

 Treatment for Chigger Bites